 Professor Wendel began his legal career in 1983 in St. Louis.
 After four years, he returned to the University of Chicago as a Bigelow Instructor and Lecturer in Law.
 He served for three years as an assistant professor at St. Louis University School of Law before joining the Pepperdine faculty in 1991.
-Professor Wendel has been a regular visitor at UCLA School of Law, Loyola University of Los Angeles School of Law, and the University of Augsberg, Germany, School of Law.
+Professor Wendel has been a regular visitor at UCLA School of Law, Santa Clara University School of Law, Loyola University of Los Angeles School of Law, and the University of Augsberg, Germany, School of Law.
 In winter 2012 Professor Wendel received an honorary Ph.D. from the University of Augsburg.
-A member of the Illinois, Missouri, and American Bar Associations, Professor Wendel teaches primarily in the property and wills and trusts areas of law.
+A member of the Illinois, Missouri, and American Bar Associations, Professor Wendel teaches primarily in the Property and Wills, and Trusts and Estates areas of law.
 The aspect of teaching that he enjoys the most is the constant intellectual challenge inherent in legal analysis.

 - J.D., University of Chicago Law School, 1983, cum laude